satyamahesh9390/Satyanarayana_portfolio/README.md

 Hosted online for easy access

 💼 Projects Included
-1️⃣ Machine Learning for Fast and Reliable Source-Location Estimation in Earthquake Early Warning
+1️⃣ Electricity Loadforecasting by using Machine Learning

-Built an ML-based model using Support Vector Machines (SVMs) for accurate earthquake source prediction.
+Built an ML-based model using Support Vector Machines (SVMs) for accurate loadforecasting prediction.

 Reduced model complexity by 40% and achieved <2-second prediction latency.